10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Cavities on the cliffs of Gorges du Verdon

-You can rent a boat or kayak and sail in the Verdon river if you want.
-There you’ll see towering limestone cliffs and mountains rising up to 700-meters.
-Caves, rock formations, and 250-million-year geologic works of nature you can discover.
+If you’re interested, you can rent a boat or kayak and sail on the Verdon River.
+There, you’ll encounter towering limestone cliffs and mountains that rise up to 700 meters.
+You can discover caves, rock formations, and the results of 250 million years of geological activity.

-Kayaking and sailing the Verdon river are only where the adventure starts in Gorges du Verdon.
-You can take more adventures from soft to extreme sports, like hiking, rock climbing, Highline, and hydrospeed!
+But kayaking and sailing on the Verdon River are just the beginning of the adventure in Gorges du Verdon.
+The area offers a range of activities, from mild to extreme sports, including hiking, rock climbing, highlining, and hydrospeed!

 Moustiers Sainte Marie France - Stunning rock formations in Gorges du Verdon